Edward-Eughene-Timothy/CONFLICT-RESOLUTION-ASSISTANT/README.md

 - **LangChain**: A framework for building applications powered by language models.
 - **FAISS**: For efficient similarity search and retrieval of context documents.
 - **Hugging Face Transformers**: For embeddings and language model integration.

-## Getting Started
+- **Intel Distribution for Python**: For optimized performance on Intel hardware.
+- **CTransformers**: For running the Llama-2 language model.

-### Prerequisites
+## Prerequisites

-Ensure you have the following installed:

 - Python 3.7+
+- Intel Distribution for Python
 - Streamlit
-- LangChain community packages
+- LangChain and LangChain Community packages
-- HuggingFace Transformers
+- Hugging Face Transformers
+- FAISS
+- CTransformers

 You can install the necessary packages using pip: